RRPadala/Schisto-Challenge/README.md

 ![ExpDesign9Dec2024](https://github.com/user-attachments/assets/7fe11595-89fb-4449-832b-459b35372687)

 This pilot study was to determine the feasibility of further analysis of a larger set of samples.
 On December 2024, the pilot study was judged a success and a larger study will follow in February 2025.
 I have finished my internship and am no longer a part of the laboratory but this repo contains my code used in the pilot study.
-This work was performed as a part of my Master's internship under Dr. Ahmed Mahfouz and Mikhael Manurung.
+This work was performed as the second part of my second Master's internship under Dr. Ahmed Mahfouz and Mikhael Manurung.